bioe007/synopsys/README.md

 ## Display

-initially this will just output some rolling format. will have to think about something like a tui to properly place things for readability though
+Initially this will just output some rolling format. will have to think about something like a tui to properly place things for readability though

 ## random thoughts
 Is there a faster way to fetch all this data than reading a text file each time?

+lots of repetition with a ThingStats that has prev, cur and does math on all the fields.
+I could have something like a generic `Delta` struct that accepts the same type twice, does the math between all fields etc..
+But this would require making everything public in the structs.

 ## References